 On one training flight over Mississippi on Friday, October 13, 1944, my Dad got up into the nose of a B-17 to look down on his hometown of Hernando.

-Part of the flight might have involved “Operation Pinball,” training where P-63 Kingcobras, piloted by veteran fighter pilots, would weave in and around the bombers simulating attacking German fighters.
+The training involved P-63 Kingcobra fighters, piloted by veteran fighter pilots, who wove in and around the bombers, simulating attacking German fighters.

-In Pinball, the bombers’ .50 guns caliber waist machine guns fired a special frangible Bakelite bullet that could hit the fighter plane but wouldn’t damage it.
-At the same time sensors on fighter would register “hits” by lighting up the plane’s nose cone.

-Well one of the P-63s made a pass, miscalculated and collided with the nose of the aircraft next to dad’s—shearing off the nose, killing the navigator and bombardier who were in the plane’s nose.
-The two planes crashed and another B-17, was damaged, according to official records.
+One of the P-63s made a pass, miscalculated and collided with the nose of the aircraft next to Dad’s—shearing off the nose and killing the navigator and bombardier, who were in the plane’s nose.
+The two planes crashed, and another B-17 was damaged, according to official records.

 Co-pilot Guy Hall wrote about this incident in his autobiography, From Here to There (and Along the Way).

-He described it as happening near Greenwood, but Hernando and Greenwood are more than 100 miles apart.
+Hall described the crash as happening near Greenwood, but Hernando and Greenwood are more than 100 miles apart.
 It might have been a type of training technique involving the fighters taking “gun camera” footage of the bombers.
 Hall said the fighters, again piloted by veterans, were from the Greenwood Army Air Field.

-However, dad specifically mentioned the P-63s in his story.
+Dad, however, specifically mentioned the P-63s in his story.

-An interesting side note on the Greenwood Army Air Field, one of the training instructors at Greenwood was future crime novelist Mickey Spillane.
+An interesting side note on the Greenwood Army Air Field is that one of the training instructors at Greenwood was future crime novelist Mickey Spillane.

 Doda and the Crew’s Departure for England